 8 Things That Happened on Leap Day

-Happy Leap Day!
-Since it comes just once every four years, events that happen on February 29 are somewhat rare.
+Since Leap Day comes just once every four years, events that happen on February 29 are somewhat rare.
 Check out these eight events that are extra memorable thanks to their timing.

-Actress Hattie McDaniel took home a Supporting Actress Oscar at the 1940 Academy Awards for her role as Mammy in Gone with the Wind.
+Actress Hattie McDaniel took home an Oscar for Best Supporting Actress at the 1940 Academy Awards for her role as Mammy in Gone with the Wind.
 The win made her the first African American to receive the award.

 On February 29, 1960, Heidi Henriksen was born.
 Her brother, Olav, joined the family exactly four years later.
 And in 1968, to the day, Leif-Martin Henriksen entered the world.
 The Norwegian siblings held the Guinness record for most babies born on a Leap Day until 2012, when the Estes family from Utah tied them: Xavier Estes was born on February 29, 2004; Remington Estes in 2008; and Jade Estes in 2012.